California DUI Information

-Challenging a DUI in California is difficult; the laws are complex and the prosecutors and DMV Hearings Officers are tough.
+DUI cases in California are complex.
+The prosecutors and DMV Hearing Officers are tough.
 Without an experienced DUI attorney, your chances are slim, and your chances of making mistakes increase.

 Once you've been arrested for DUI, you'll be given a 30-day driver's temporary license to allow you to drive.
 During this time, you may drive without restriction or suspension.
 You may be able to request an administrative per se (APS) hearing with the DMV to challenge the suspension of your driving privileges.

 If you fail to properly request an APS hearing in time, your driving privileges will be automatically suspended for 30 days if you were not accused of refusing on a first offense.
 However, you may qualify for two types of restricted licenses.